akauppi/MissingManualSolidWorks4Makers/Visualize/README.md

 # Solidworks Visualize Connected

-Solidworks for Makers includes Solidworks Visualize.
-This is a separate binary (Windows program) for creating ray-traced presentation material.
+Solidworks for Makers includes Solidworks Visualize Connected.
+This is a separate Windows native program for creating ray-traced presentation material.

-You can open Solidworks projects in Visualize, then beef the appearances etc. more than in Solidworks itself.
+You can open Solidworks projects in Visualize, then beef the appearances etc. more than in Solidworks itself, with:

+- transparent appearances
-E.g. transparent appearances, ray-traced presentation stills.
+- ray-traced presentation stills

 <!--
 *tbd.
 Make a full list of things not possible in Solidworks, but possible in SW Visualize.*